 Japan has seen a transformation of some of its legacy textile makers in recent years.
 Companies such as Teijin and Torray are expanding their product offerings by incorporating smart clothing lines.

-The profitability of commodity textiles has been undermined by rivals across the globe.
+Rivals across the globe have undermined the profitability of commodity textiles.
 Developing applications for highly functional textiles will be an indispensable part of Japanese manufacturers’ growth plans.

 - Apple exploring Touchsenstive Smart Fabric for future input devices